grenaud/dice/README.md

 --admx                Comma-separated list of admixing anchor populations      (default: all)

-So if the user types --anch YRI  --cont CEU,GBR --admix CEU,GBR as options, the program will produce 1x2x2 = 4 files for each possible combination of anchor, contaminant and admixing panels.
+So, for example, if the user types -anch YRI,LWK -cont CEU,CHB, the program will generate 2x2 = 4 files for each possible combination of anchor and contaminant panels, and these files will be valid input for the 2-pop method.
+Instead, if the user types --anch YRI,LWK  --cont CEU,GBR --admix CEU,GBR as options, the program will produce 2x2x2 = 8 files for each possible combination of anchor, contaminant and admixing panels, and these files will be valid input for the 3-pop method.

 DICE can handle gzipped text files so gzip whenever possible to save space.
 By default, we discard CpG islands but they can be added back in using the -wcpg.
 Also, you can flag transitions and transversions using the "-t" option.